mui/material-ui/scripts/README.md

 The following steps must be proposed as a pull request.

-1. Generate the changelog with `yarn relase:changelog` The output must be prepended to the top level `CHANGELOG.md` `node scripts/generateChangelog --help` for more information.
+1. Generate the changelog with `yarn relase:changelog`

+   The output must be prepended to the top level `CHANGELOG.md` `yarn release:changelog --help` for more information.

 1. Clean the generated changelog, to match the format of https://github.com/mui-org/material-ui/releases.

 1. Update the root `/package.json`'s version